huipengzhang/CarND-P15-Vehicle-Detection-and-Tracking/README.md

 ---
 ## Discussion

-#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
-Where will your pipeline likely fail?
-What could you do to make it more robust?
+### 1. Problems faced in your implementation of this project

 The first issue I faced is that I had good training results on the vehicle and non-vehicle training dataset, but poor result on test images from the video stream.